COMMENTS

 Histiophryne cryptacanthus (Weber 1913) cryptus, hidden; acanthus, thorn or spine, referring to third dorsal spine completely hidden under skin, pressed against the head and back so that it does not protrude

 Histiophryne maggiewalker Arnold & Pietsch 2011 in honor of philanthropist Margaret “Maggie” Walker (b.
-1953), for her service and dedication to science and education at the University of Washington and the Burke Museum of Natural History and Culture (both in Seattle, USA) [presumably a noun in apposition, without the matronymic “ae”]
+1953), for her service and dedication to science and education at the University of Washington and the Burke Museum of Natural History and Culture (both in Seattle, USA) [presumably a noun in apposition, without the genitive “ae”]

 Histiophryne narungga Arnold & Pietsch 2018 named for the Narungga (also known as Narangga and Nharangga), a tribe of Indigenous Australians whose traditional lands included the Yorke Peninsula of South Australia, where type locality (Gulf St Vincent) is situated